 Unlike the other packs featured, this pack is water-resistant not waterproof.
-It’ll protect your gear from rain but it’s not submersible to keep it out of the water.
+It’ll protect your gear if you’re on fly fishing in the rain but it’s not submersible to keep it out of the water.

 This Simms pack also features a sling system, so only has one strap with a hip fastener.
 This allows you to leave your casting arm shoulder free, and it’s ambidextrous so works for right and left-handers too.
 Plus you can swing it around into a chest pack without much trouble.

 You’ll find a ton of zippered pockets inside from a mesh pocket for valuables to small and large ones for leaders, sink tips, flies, rain gear so anglers can stay organized on the water.
 There are also external pockets and webbing for attaching extras too and a tippet pool holder.

 The back panel and straps are padded so it’s comfy to carry and the chest strap features pockets specially designed for nippers and pliers.